Department Information

 Grading Scheme: Letter Grade

-An examination of the most critical environmental issues facing the world today.
-Emphasis is placed on the sustainability of both human and physical systems in the 21st century utilizing cutting edge geographic technologies: spatial analysis, GIS and satellite imagery.
+Examines the most critical environmental issues facing the world today; emphasizes the sustainability of both human and physical systems in the 21st century utilizing cutting-edge geographic technologies: spatial analysis, GIS, and satellite imagery.

 GEO 2410 Social Geography 3 Credits